pathcode/privacytools/README.md

+++++++ Feel free to send a pull request++++++
 # Privacy Tools
-A list of tools available online to protect
+A list of tools available to protect your privacy online.

 ## Browser Extensions
 *Ad Blockers and Tracker Blockers*
 * [uBlock Origin](https://github.com/gorhill/uBlock) - Open Source ad-blocker/tracker-blocker.
 Highly customizable.
 Based on open source filter lists.
-* [Ghostery](https://www.ghostery.com/) - One of the most popular ad-blocker/tracker blockers.
-Pubicly stated that their business model is to whitelist paying websites.
-* [RedMorph Browser Controller](https://redmorph.com/) - Tracker blocker/ad-blocker that uses open source filter lists in combination with thier own filter lists.
-Also includes proxy and VPN services as well as a great visualization tool similar to Mozilla Lightbeam.
-* [AdBlock Plus](https://adblockplus.org/) - Another extremley popular adblocker.
-Only blocks ads, was known to whitelist which is why the source was forked and made into uBlock Origin.
+* [Redmorph for Chrome](https://redmorph.com/) - One part of Redmorphs larger privacy application ecosystem.
+The Chrome Extension allows for very extensive tracker blocking.
+They've identified problems with the open source lists that most adblockers are using and have opted to improve upon those lists to update in realtime against the changing tracker ecosystem.
 * [Privacy Badger] (https://www.eff.org/privacybadger/) - An adblocker and tracker blocker from the [Electronic Frontier Foundation (EFF)] (https://www.eff.org).
 It learns what to block as you browse the web.
 * [Disconnect] (https://disconnect.me/) - A relativley new tracking blocker made by an ex googler.